OpenLEADR/openleadr-rs/README.md

 Afterward, the VTN should be reachable at `http://localhost:3000`.

 For a more detailed guide,
-please refer to the Readmes in the [`./openleadr-client`](./openleadr-client) and [`./openleadr-vtn`](./openleadr-vtn) directories.
+please refer to the READMEs in the [`./openleadr-client`](./openleadr-client) and [`./openleadr-vtn`](./openleadr-vtn) directories.

 ## Supported features

-This repository contains only OpenADR 3.0, older versions are not supported.
+This repository contains only OpenADR 3.1, older versions are not supported.

-Currently, real-time updates via the webhook mechanism, known as subscriptions in the specification, are not supported.
+Currently, real-time updates, known as subscriptions in the specification, are supported via webhooks.
+Subscriptions via websockets and MQTT, as described in version 3.1 of OpenADR, are a work-in-progress, but expected to arrive soon.
-While we currently do not plan to add this ourselves, we warmly welcome any contribution or sponsoring to add it.
-See the [Contributing section](#contributing) if you are interested.

 The VTN implements its own OAuth provider, which is mainly relevant for testing and prototyping.
 Besides that, the VTN can also be configured to use a third-party OAuth provider, see the [documentation](./openleadr-vtn/README.md#internal-vs-external-oauth-provider) for details.

+Version 0.2.3 introduces resource groups.
+A resource group is nearly identical to a resource, with two key functional differences:
+1. It may contain more nested resource groups or VEN resources.
+2. It is managed by the BL role, not the VEN role, and thus has no VEN or client ID.

+Because of this nested structure, resource groups are well-suited for representing bottlenecks in the grid topology.
+A resource group can be seen by a VEN when the VEN owns a resource that is a child of that resource group or of a descendant resource group

 The client and server do support creating, retrieving, updating, and deleting programs, events, reports, VENs, and resources.